CamClrt/django-3.2_custom_template/README.md

 ## Environment

-In `src/config/settings/` add an `.env` file with your environment variables
+Add an `.env` file at the root of the project to manage your environment variables

 ## Run Locally